ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab7/README.md

 ```

-and we also have the information for each article in this JSON file:
+and we also have the information for each article in the same JSON file:

 ```
     [